Prabuty: History

-Riesenburg suffered during the 17th century Polish-Swedish wars.
+The town suffered during the 17th century Polish-Swedish wars.
 In 1628, half of it was burnt down, and in 1688 the remainder was burned.
 In 1722, fire caused destruction once again.

 In 1701, as part of Ducal Prussia, the town became a part of the Kingdom of Prussia and part of the newly created province of West Prussia in 1773.
 Despite this, as of 1789, Polish Protestant church services were still held in the town, and there was a Polish municipal school there.
+In October 1831, several Polish cavalry and infantry units and honor guards of the November Uprising stopped in the town on the way to their internment places.
 In 1871, the town became part of the German Empire in the framework of the Prussian-led unification of Germany.
 Until 1919, Riesenburg belonged to the administrative district of Regierungsbezirk Marienwerder in the Province of West Prussia.

 After World War I, a referendum was held concerning the future nationality of the town, which remained part of Weimar Germany.
 From 1920 to 1939, Riesenburg belonged to the administrative district of Regierungsbezirk Westpreußen in the Province of East Prussia and from 1939 until 1945 to the district of Regierungsbezirk Marienwerder in the province of Reichsgau Danzig-West Prussia.

 During World War II Germany operated a prisoner-of-war camp in the town.
 The town was captured by the Soviet Red Army in 1945 in the final months of the war.
 It then became again part of Poland.
-Most of the German inhabitants were expelled and the pre-war Polish population was joined by Poles displaced from former eastern Poland annexed by the Soviet Union.
+Most of the German inhabitants were expelled in accordance with the Potsdam Agreement and the pre-war Polish population was joined by Poles displaced from former eastern Poland annexed by the Soviet Union.

-Heinz Heydrich (1905–44), brother of Reinhard Heydrich, is buried in a soldier cemetery Riesenburg, according to the Deutsche Dienststelle (WASt).
+Heinz Heydrich (1905–44), brother of Reinhard Heydrich, is buried in the local military cemetery, according to the Deutsche Dienststelle (WASt).